HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-device-request-intro.md

 **Profile specific implementation guidance:**

-* \*FHIR R4 DeviceRequest resource allows Device, Practitioner, PractitionerRole, and Organization.
-FHIR R6 DeviceRequest resource also allows CareTeam, Group, Patient, and RelatedPerson.
+* \*FHIR R4 DeviceRequest.requester allows Device, Practitioner, PractitionerRole, and Organization.
+FHIR R6 DeviceRequest.requester also allows CareTeam, Group, Patient, and RelatedPerson.
 Implementer MAY use the [additional-requester](StructureDefinition-pfe-device-request-additional-requester.html) extension for these additional requester types added in FHIR R6.